adamtomi/grapefruit/README.md

 Hey! 👋

-To find out more about grapefruit, please check out the [wiki](https://github.com/HgeX/grapefruit/wiki)!
+To find out more about Grapefruit, please check out the [wiki](https://github.com/HgeX/grapefruit/wiki)!

 ⚙️**Requirements**
 - Java 16 or higher